timothytrippel/mywebsite/README.md

-This repository contains a static site generator written in Python (based on the popular [makesite.py](https://github.com/sunainapai/makesite) project), and all the layout/content files for my peronal website (above).
+This repository contains a static site generator written in Python (based on the popular [makesite.py](https://github.com/sunainapai/makesite) project), and all the layout/content files for my personal website (above).
 Feel free to test it out and modify it to fit your needs.

 ### I. Directory Structure